Simtim1/Project---Boeing-BA-Three-Statement-Financial-Model-DCF-Work-in-Progress-/README.md

 ### FY2021–FY2030E | Work in Progress

 > **Disclaimer:** This model is built for learning purposes only.
 Figures, assumptions, and projections are not intended for investment analysis or decision-making.
+DCF outputs are negative across all scenarios due to Boeing's projected negative EBITDA through FY2030, reflecting the model's conservative working capital assumptions.
+This is a known limitation and is discussed within the model.
 ---

 ## Overview